top of page

 Consequences

 The consequences are what will make the signal meaningful to your dog.
 Consequences are what drives behaviour.
 An action carried out by a dog can have 3 possible consequences: things can get better; things can get worse; or things can stay the same for the dog.
 But, the consequences of a behaviour only affect the chance that the behaviour will happen again if they follow the behaviour in the next few seconds.
-While us humans can conceptualise delayed consequences like getting found out and arrested, dogs learn best when consequences are dished out in a logical, predictable and meaningful way.
+While us humans can imagine delayed consequences like getting grounded for being late home, dogs learn best when consequences are immediate.
+It also helps if they are dished out in a logical, predictable and meaningful way.
 What this means for dog training is that when the dog comes back to you they need to be given something they like in the next few seconds for this to be effective training.

 If the consequence of you holding your palm vertically above your head was that your dog’s had access to their favourite things by your side, your dog would learn to run to your feet whenever he saw you do that signal.